 The Flowerhorn Cichlid Fish is one of the most popular aquarium fish with a very interesting behavior, temper, and completely unique appearance.
 Flowerhorn cichlids have a great personality and you will not regret keeping Flowerhorn cichlid as a pet.
 The Flowerhorn is Manmade Hybrid Fish that means, they are not found in the wild.
-The unique eye-catching appearance is a result of interbreeding of different cichlids.
+The unique eye-catching appearance is a result of the interbreeding of different cichlids.
 And also Flowerhorn care is very easy since the fish can adopt a wide range of water perimeter.
+However, you should set up a tank for flowerhorn fish the right way.

 One of the interesting features of the Flowerhorn Fish is that it changes its coloring patterns during its life, evolves until it becomes a fully mature adult fish.
 So, if you are interested in keeping Flowerhorn Cichlid with a particular color pattern, you will have to choose the fish from mature fish.
 Else, if you choose to purchase a young fish, you can look forward to watching its color and patterns develop.
 Either way, Flowerhorn fish is always a great pet to own.